Lieselotte Templeton: Life

 Templeton was the daughter of Berta Kamm (née Stern) and Walter Kamm, and the niece of Otto Stern.
-She grew up in Germany, fled to France in 1933 and emigrated to the US in 1936.
+She grew up in Germany in a secular Jewish family.
+They fled from Nazi Germany to France in 1933 and emigrated to the US in 1936.
 She received her bachelor's degree and her PhD from University of California, Berkeley in 1946 and 1950, respectively.
 Glenn T. Seaborg was part of the committee for the qualifying examination of her PhD.
 Her PhD thesis, written under the supervision of Leo Brewer, was named: "The heats of formation of CN, N2 and NO".
-She was shortly associated with the Lawrence Berkeley National Laboratory and later worked as a research scientist for the University of California, Berkeley.
+She was briefly associated with the Lawrence Berkeley National Laboratory and later worked as a research scientist for the University of California, Berkeley.
 In 1948, she married David H. Templeton and had two children with him.
 Due to anti-nepotism rules, she was sometimes not allowed to work in the same department as her husband.

 Research

 After her PhD, she worked on solid-state chemistry, ceramics, and the detection of explosives.
 Her research in crystallography started with her work on the analytical absorption program (AGNOST), later called ABSOR.
 This program helped solving several crystal structures of heavy-element compounds and was also important for her studies on anomalous dispersion with synchrotron radiation on absorption edges which she performed jointly with David H. Templeton.
 This led to the development of the multi-wavelength anomalous diffraction phasing, now a standard method for protein structure analysis.

 Together with David H. Templeton, she also used the polarized nature of synchrotron radiation to show X-ray dichroism in anisotropic molecules and to measure the polarized anomalous scattering in diffraction experiments for the first time.